-FINALS AIRED LIVE ON FS WISCONSIN: Watch the WIAA State Softball Tournament finals of all four divisions live on the FS Wisconsin Alternate Channel.
+FINALS AIRED LIVE ON FS WISCONSIN: Watch the WIAA State Softball Championship finals of all four divisions live on FS Wisconsin.
 Check local cable listings for the channel in your area.
-The championship finals will also be streamed live on the FoxSportGo app.

 TEAM TOURNAMENT HISTORY: The WIAA has been sponsoring the State Softball Tournament since 1976.
 Stevens Point leads all programs in State titles won with eight.
-Kimberly has claimed seven titles, and Marion has six.
-Both Denmark and Oakfield have won five.
-Stevens Point has appeared in the most State Tournaments with 17.
-Ashwaubenon is next on the list with 16.
-Kimberly ranks third with 14 appearances, followed by Oakfield with 13, and Homestead and Verona with 12.
+Kimberly and Marion have won six, followed by Denmark with five.
+Ashwaubenon and Stevens Point have the most State Tournament appearances with 16.
+Kimberly has now qualified 13 times.
+Homestead has reached State 12 times, and Oakfield and Verona are playing in their 11th State Tournament.

-FOLLOW THE TOURNEY ON TWITTER: Receive the updates of the State Softball Tournament on the WIAA State Tournament Twitter account @wiaawistate with the hashtag #wiaasoftball.
-Also like us on Facebook, follow us on Instagram at wiaawi, and add us on Snapchat at wiaawis.
+FOLLOW THE TOURNEY ON TWITTER: Receive the updates of the State Softball Tournament on the WIAA State Tournament Twitter account @wiaawistate with the hashtag #wiaawisb.